Travel Costa Mesa Blog

 Strut Bar + Birdcage Lounge

 Need to dance the night away?
-Strut Bar, OC’s premiere LGBTQ nightclub, has the beats to get your body moving.
+Strut Bar, OC’s premiere LGBTQ nightclub, has the beats to get your body moving and drag shows that light up the stage all year long.
 Walking into Strut, you’re instantly immersed in a familiar atmosphere with all the music you know and love, but with a community vibe that only exists in Costa Mesa.
 If you want something quieter for conversation, you don’t have to leave.
 Step into their all-new Birdcage Lounge, where you can cuddle up with your besties—or with a fantastic cocktail.
 The more intimate space serves flocktails in kitschy bird cups and flamingo pool floaties.

 Not one for nightlife?
 Dolly awaits.
 Strut is the home of a special tribute to Dolly Parton, featuring a fifty-two foot mural on the exterior of the building, recently restored by Long Beach artist David Gilmore.
 The owner of Strut, Luke Nero, says, “She represents love and light.”
 Enough said.